SrChen6/Rutes-i-Monuments/README.md

 ### Downloading monuments
-The coordenates of the monuments are downloaded from [Catalunya Medieval](https://www.catalunyamedieval.es/comarques/).
+The coordinates of the monuments are downloaded from [Catalunya Medieval](https://www.catalunyamedieval.es/comarques/).
 It is not the way that we were adviced to download them, but it is still the same web and it is way more reliable and easy to download.

 ### Others
 The other functions (exporting png, kml, etc) are as simple as using the library.